Schentrup-Software/Automatic-Stock-Trader/README.md

 ## A word on professional trading

-In the US, the [FINRA defines a "pattern day traders"](https://www.finra.org/investors/learn-to-invest/advanced-investing/day-trading-margin-requirements-know-rules) as a person who execute 4 or more ìday tradesî within five business days.
+In the US, the [FINRA defines a "pattern day traders"](https://www.finra.org/investors/learn-to-invest/advanced-investing/day-trading-margin-requirements-know-rules) as a person who execute 4 or more ‚Äúday trades‚Äù within five business days.
 To do this, you must have at least $25,000 in their accounts and can only trade in margin accounts.
 If the account falls below that requirement, the pattern day trader will not be permitted to day trade until the account is restored to the $25,000 minimum equity level.
 The margin rule applies to day trading in any security, including options.
-Therefore, if you do meet the abouve requirements, you can set the `Is_Pattern_Day_Trader` to true and set the trading frequency to any or all of the employed strategies to `Minute`.
+Therefore, if you do meet the above requirements, you can set the `Is_Pattern_Day_Trader` to true and set the trading frequency to any or all of the employed strategies to `Minute`.
 If you do not meet these requires, do not set `Is_Pattern_Day_Trader` and use only the `Day` trading frequency.
 This will ensure you do not get marked as a pattern day trader and have your account locked.